lyu-ai/agentok/website/docs/getting-started/index.md

 ### Publish as Template

 If you're happy with your flow, publish it as a template for others to use.
-On [Autoflow](https://platform.flowgen.app/flows) page you can find your Autoflow to publish:
+On [Workflow](https://studio.agentok.ai/flows) page you can find your Workflow to publish:

 ![flows](./img/flow.png)

-hit the **Publish as Template** button at the bottom right of the Autoflow card:
+hit the **Publish as Template** button at the bottom right of the Workflow card:

 ![publish](./img/publish-as-template.png)

-And then you can find your template on [Template](https://platform.flowgen.app/templates) page:
+And then you can find your template on [Template](https://studio.agentok.ai/templates) page:

 ![template](./img/template.png)